Jonghakseo/chrome-extension-boilerplate-react-vite/pages/content-runtime/README.md

 # Content Runtime Script

-This tool allows user to inject scripts (Console and UI) during runtime into all pages specified by you.
+This tool allows users to inject scripts (Console and UI) during runtime into all pages specified by you.

 ### Add New Script